-Body dysmorphic disorder is a psychiatric condition in which patients will have an unhealthy occupation with either minor or nonexistent physical flaws, and will obsess on their appearance for numerous hours a day.
-Perhaps of greatest concern for cosmetic surgeons is that these patients may also seek out numerous cosmetic surgical procedures to fix these perceived flaws, but will never be satisfied with the results from their many procedures.
-It is important for cosmetic surgeons to understand body dysmorphic disorder so that they know how to screen for such patients during the consultation visit.
+Body dysmorphic disorder is a psychiatric condition in which patients will have an unhealthy occupation with either minor or nonexistent physical flaws and will obsess on their appearance for numerous hours a day.
+Perhaps of greatest concern for cosmetic surgeons is that these patients may also seek out countless cosmetic surgical procedures to fix these perceived flaws but will never be satisfied with the results from their many procedures.
+Cosmetic surgeons need to understand body dysmorphic disorder to know how to screen for such patients during the consultation visit.

 What Are the Symptoms of Body Dysmorphic Disorder?

 Patients with body dysmorphic disorder can be obsessed with one or more parts of their body, including the face, stomach, breasts, or buttocks.
 They will generally spend an excessive amount of time attempting to hide their perceived physical flaws with clothing, facial hair, or makeup.
 They may also need constant reassurance from friends and family about their appearance.